-CLAT 2019 is an offline test which will have 200 questions of one mark each.
-The time duration of the test would be of 120 minutes.
+CLAT 2020 is an offline test which will have 150 questions according to the notification released by the Executive Committee of the Consortium of NLUs.
 The questions will be of objective-nature having multiple choice answer options.
 Candidates are required to choose the correct answer among the given answer options.
 The correct answer will fetch them one mark whereas an incorrect answer will cost them to deduction of .25 marks.

 Clarifying your doubts means to have knowledge of the types of questions asked in the exam.
 That means a student should be capable of figuring out which question is easy and which question is unnecessarily difficult.
 This understanding will come by analyzing previous year question papers.